jamesmirajkar/Simple-ISP-for-Research/README.md

 The evolutionary trajectory of ISP narrates a compelling story of technological progress.
-Originating as a set of algorithms mitigating hardware constraints, ISP has evolved into a sophisticated system that integrates computational photography, machine learning, and artificial intelligence[4].
+Originating as a set of algorithms mitigating hardware constraints, ISP has evolved into a sophisticated system that integrates computational photography, machine learning, and artificial intelligence.
 This evolution has empowered ISP to adapt continually, shaping the landscape of digital imaging and expanding the boundaries of what is achievable.
 At the heart of this report lies an exploration of the discrete components constituting the ISP pipeline.
 These components are not mere technicalities but pivotal building